-- 28. Plaintiff Jean Rahier is a researcher and tenured Professor of Anthropology and African and African Diaspora Studies at FIU.
+Plaintiff Jean Rahier is a researcher and tenured Professor of 24.
+Anthropology and African and African Diaspora Studies at FIU.
 He served as the Director of the African and African Diaspora Studies Program from 2008 to 2016.
-Like Plaintiff Marr, Plaintiff Rahier and his Department rely on university funding for departmental lectures and events that the university has threatened to deny as a result of S.B.
-266's viewpoint discriminatory funding ban. - 29.
-Furthermore, in Summer 2024, Plaintiff Rahier learned that two of his courses ("Black Popular Cultures: Global Dimensions" and "Myth, Ritual, and Mysticism"), had been removed by FIU's provost from the general education curriculum at the recommendation of the BOG.
+In Summer 2024, Plaintiff Rahier learned that two of his courses ("Black Popular Cultures: Global Dimensions" and "Myth, Ritual, and Mysticism"), had been removed by FIU's provost from the general education curriculum at the recommendation of the BOG.
 Plaintiff Rahier understood that his courses were removed from the general education curriculum after the BOG ran keyword searches and concluded, based on their titles, the courses violated S.B.
-266. As to "Myth, Ritual, and Mysticism," this course has historically been so popular at FIU that the school offered multiple sections of the course, taught by several professors, every semester to accommodate student demand.
-After the Chair of Plaintiff Rahier's Department learned that the course was to be removed from the general education curriculum because of concerns it violated S.B.
-266, he contacted the professors for "Myth, Ritual, and Mysticism," including Plaintiff Rahier.
-The Chair informed the professors that, based on a spreadsheet that the Chair had received from the Provost, there was the possibility of keeping the course as part of the general education curriculum if certain changes were made.
-At the Chair's suggestion, Plaintiff Rahier and the other professors agreed to remove the word "Myth" from the course title, as well as remove the word "supernatural" from the course description.
+266. As to "Myth, Ritual, and Mysticism," this course historically has been so popular at FIU that the school offered multiple sections of the course, taught by several professors, every semester to accommodate student demand.
+After the Chair of Plaintiff Rahier's department learned that the course was to be removed from the general education curriculum because of concerns it violated S.B.
+266, he contacted the professors for "Myth, Ritual, and Mysticism," including Plaintiff

+Rahier.
+The Chair informed the professors that, based on a spreadsheet that the Chair had received from the provost, there was the possibility of keeping the course as part of the general education curriculum if certain changes were made.
+At the Chair's suggestion, Plaintiff Rahier and the other professors agreed to remove the word "myth" from the course title, as well as remove the word "supernatural" from the course description.
 Despite making these changes, however, Plaintiff Rahier was informed in September 2024 that his courses still would not be reinstated.
 Both "Black Popular Cultures: Global Dimensions" and "Myth, Ritual, and Mysticism" were popular courses among students at FIU and, due to their high numbers of enrollment, provided important funding to the African and African Diaspora Studies Program and the Global and Sociocultural Studies Department, respectively.
 Because of their removal from the general education curriculum, students are less likely to enroll in Plaintiff Rahier's courses and, thus, the African and African Diaspora Studies Program and the Global and Sociocultural Studies Department are in jeopardy of losing key funding.